inky03/hscript-insanity/README.md

 > [!WARNING]
 > this feature is experimental and currently very unfinished. <br>
-> currently only CLASS types are supported (ENUMS and ABSTRACTS will be supported later)
+> CLASS and ENUM types are supported (TYPEDEFS (alias) and ABSTRACTS may be supported later)

 you can load custom modules from string and use them in scripts !!